By: John Edwards, Business Unit Leader, SafeRack

 Today, what’s possible with terminal grounding systems is mind-blowing.
 You can now get an all-in-one grounding system that monitors everything from static electricity to product fill levels and loading arm position.
 And it’s all in one control box about the size of tool box.
 Doing what was once the job of three control boxes, the SmartTech LOGIC controller utilizes fewer wires and less space.
 (You can learn more about its features by reaching out to your local SafeRack rep.)

 But what’s really great about this system is that everything happens in real time.
 The LOGIC control box talks to each individual system in your operation, centralizes the data from each, and then wirelessly transmits each transaction to the control room in real time.
 This means you can see everything you need to know about your current loading operation in one single read.
-It can truly add an unparalleled level of intelligence to your loading terminal.
+It can truly add an unparalleled level of intelligence to your loading terminal and loading racks.

 Proactive innovations like these prevent mishaps small and large from even beginning to occur, which saves the plant from lost time.
 It also prevents against larger disasters, such as product leaks and dangerous explosions.